-- (a) The destruction of regularly superseding COMSEC material will be documented and retained locally using a SF-153, the LCMS destruction report, or locally prepared equivalent form (e.g., CMS 25).
-Annex U contains guidance for preparing the SF-153 local destruction document. - (b) Whenever local destruction records are generated manually (outside of LCMS): Local destruction records must be completed to document the destruction of all TOP SECRET and SECRET material and will be retained in accordance with $\frac{\text{Annex T}}{\text{See}}$.
-See single exception to this documentation policy in $\frac{\text{Article}}{\text{540.c.}}$ (3) (a).
+(a) The destruction of regularly superseding COMSEC material will be documented and retained locally using a SF-153, the LCMS destruction report, or locally prepared equivalent form (e.g., CMS 25).
+Annex N contains guidance for preparing the SF-153 local destruction document.

+(b) Whenever local destruction records are generated in LCMS or outside LCMS (manually) (: Local destruction records must be completed to document the destruction of all TOP SECRET and SECRET material and will be retained in accordance with Annex M. See Article 540.c.(3)(a) for the single exception to this policy/.

-NOTE: This is only authorized for detachments or instances where the EKMS Manager cannot generate and provide the destruction report to the LE from LCMS as described above.
-If necessary for a LE to create a SF-153 for recording destruction outside LCMS, the EKMS Manager will generate and attach the LCMS destruction document to the one signed/submitted by the LE.
+NOTE: This is only authorized for detachments or instances where the COMSEC Account Manager cannot generate and provide the destruction report to the LE from LCMS as described above.
+If necessary for a LE to create a SF-153 for recording destruction outside LCMS, the COMSEC Account Manager will generate and attach the LCMS destruction document to the one signed/submitted by the LE.